Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 ssh-keygen -t rsa

-The key generator will ask for location and file name to which the key is saved to.
+The key generator will ask for the location and file name to which the key is saved.
 Enter a new name or use the default by pressing enter.

 This is a simple password that will protect your private key should someone be able to get their hands on it.
 Enter the password you wish or continue without a password.
 Press enter twice.
 Note that some automation tools might not be able to unlock passphrase-protected private keys.